 When you add your hardware device(s) to Casa to create your multisig keyset, you're creating an entirely new set of public and private key pairs that are ready to receive and secure your bitcoin.

-Hardware devices like Ledger, Trezor, or Coldcard are commonly used as single-signature wallets, with a single set of keys, and single backup.
+Hardware devices like Ledger, Trezor, Coldcard, Keystone, or Passport are commonly used as single-signature wallets with a single key and single backup.

-When the hardware device is added to a Casa multisig setup, its function with Casa is being one of several signing keys in your multisig keyset, rather than its own wallet.
+When the hardware device is added to a Casa multisig setup, its function with Casa is to be one of several signing keys in your multisig keyset, rather than its own wallet.